junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Castiel -- Cas, please," Dean has to stop his move, looking into the angel's eyes, begging quietly.
 "I'm not hurting you, I'm getting you out of here.
 I'm Dean, remember?"
 He reaches out slowly, trying to close the distance between the keys in his hand and the lock on the cuffs.

-He's answered by another round of violent shaking-head and dodging and struggle.
+He's answered by another round of violent shaking of his head and dodging and struggling.

 The struggle makes the chains connected to the cuffs clink and clank.
-Dean throws a worried look at the door's direction, wondering if it's too loud to wake up Martin.
+Dean throws a worried look in the door's direction, wondering if it's too loud to wake up Martin.
 The cellar door is still closed behind them.

 "Please," he murmurs again, turning back to Castiel, finding the angel's eyes shift between him and the door.